Metcalfe House: The Retreat or Dilkhusha

 All of the above can be seen in the Archaeological Park (a special enclosure created recently), which has strategically placed signages showing directions to the various heritage monuments.
 This village was created by the Indian National Trust for Art and Cultural Heritage (INTACH), south of the Qutub Minar(see External Link on page 6 for the Map of the Archaeological Village).

-The retreat had been built like a citadel with the folly (also called the only landlocked light house) in the Indo–Persian baradari style.
-The folly was built opposite to the remodelleld tomb of Quli Khan, surrounded by a sprawling garden.
+The retreat had been built like a citadel, the tomb of Quli Khan at its core, along with the folly (also called the only landlocked light house) in the Indo–Persian baradari style.
+The folly was built opposite to the house, surrounded by a sprawling garden.
 The central hall of the tomb was converted into a dining hall.
 Two wings were added as annexes, out of which ruins of only one is seen now.
 He also converted some of the old buildings around the tomb into guesthouse, staff quarters and stables.
 It is also recorded that Metcalfe, the fastidious person that he was, spent lot of time at this place during his 40 years of life in Delhi.
 He loved this retreat and had a set of rooms made for use as a study and also lodgings for his daughter Emily to stay with him, while his wife and son lived in the formal town house in the old city.
-Thomas’s fondness for this place is reflected in his own words: The ruins of grandeur that extend for miles on every side fill it with serious reflection,” he wrote.
-“The palaces crumbling into dust... the myriads of vast mausoleums, every one of which was intended to convey to futurity the deathless fame of its cold inhabitant, and all of which are now passed by, unknown and unnoticed.
+Thomas's fondness for this place is reflected in his own words: The ruins of grandeur that extend for miles on every side fill it with serious reflection," he wrote.
+"The palaces crumbling into dust... the myriads of vast mausoleums, every one of which was intended to convey to futurity the deathless fame of its cold inhabitant, and all of which are now passed by, unknown and unnoticed.
 These things cannot be looked at with indifference.